Brazilian Catholic Apostolic Church: Schisms and branches

 Under Castillo Mendez, the ICAB created the Canadian Catholic Apostolic Church in 1988, ordaining Claude R. Baron as the first Canadian bishop.
 In 1997, Mendez agreed to intercommunion between the Brazilian Catholic Apostolic Church and the International Communion of the Charismatic Episcopal Church (ICCEC).
 (Note: Mendez and two other ICAB bishops reconsecrated five ICCEC bishops in 1997; those five reconsecrated bishops reordained all ICCEC's clergy and reconsecrated all its bishops.)

 The year 1997 also saw the ordination of the first 'ICAB succession' bishop in the United Kingdom, namely John Christopher Simmons of Ashford, Kent.
 Simmons (1945-2003) was part of a small house church which fronted a prolific and well-documented ring of pedophilia and child exploitation, brought to light in multiple highly-publicised cases involving Roger Gleaves and Frederick Gilbert Linale.

 Both Gleaves and Linale received lengthy sentences; Simmons stood in as head of the church in their absence.
 The British branch of ICAB still exists, though currently in no formal relationship with the ICAB, and it has changed name several times since Simmons' tenure.
 The leader successive of this branch, now called the Catholic Church of England & Wales, was James Atkinson-Wake, also known as David Bell.

 In 2016, the former Speaker of the Australian House of Representatives, Peter Slipper—previously a priest in the Anglican Catholic Church in Australia—flew to Brazil to be ordained to the priesthood in the ICAB.

 The following year he was consecrated to the episcopate in Rio de Janeiro.
-He is the bishop in Australia of the Catholic Apostolic Church in Australia (ICAB) and visited a Greek Orthodox church under this title.
+He became the bishop in Australia of the Catholic Apostolic Church in Australia (ICAB) and visited a Greek Orthodox church under this title.

 There has been no independently verifiable evidence of significant activity of the Worldwide Communion of Catholic Apostolic Churches since the mid-2010s, and it could be presumed to have terminated.
 According to Edward Jarvis, the "ICAB has had difficulty in maintaining the unity and continuity of its worldwide communion (...).
 [The] priorities of each branch do not always seem to be in harmony ... and it becomes difficult at times to see what the point of having an international communion is supposed to be.
 In ICAB’s defense, perhaps, it cannot be easy to hold breakaway groups in a communion, however loose a communion it may be – it is almost a direct contradiction in terms."

+Restructuring

+After the inactivity of the Worldwide Communion of Catholic Apostolic Churches, the Brazilian Catholic Apostolic Church restructured its dioceses; and as of August 2026, only the churches and clergy ordained and affiliated in Bolivia, Ecuador, and the Philippines were recognized as international members of ICAB.